What is the Haemophilia Academy?

 A 2007 survey of haematologists revealed that there are few opportunities for knowledge sharing, particularly among those at an early stage of their career in haemophilia.

 To address this need, the annual Haemophilia Academy was established.
-The programme comprises a 4.5-day, CME-accredited educational event, and has been held each year in Edinburgh since 2008.
+The programme comprises a 4.5-day, CME-accredited educational event, and has been held each year since 2008.

 The Haemophilia Academy aims to: